zoot101/snapraid-daily/docs/muttrc-examples/README.md

 on their website.

 To date, only Gmail has proved reliable for the author with the app password feature.

-It is the plan to explore alternative methods of notifications via a custom notification hook script to **snapraid-daily** in the future.
-However email notifications will continue to remain the main notification method for **snapraid-daily**.

 # Sample Configuration 1 - Gmail via App Passwords